elasekness/BMS500C-2024/Day2.md

 	megahit -r [1-10].fastq -o assembly

-> The `-r` argument indicates that we have unpaired reads (as we put both R1 and R2 reads into the same fastq file).
+> The `-r` argument indicates that we have unpaired reads (as we put both R1 and R2 reads into the same fastq file). <br>
 > The `-o` argument specifies a directory where the results will be written.
 * How many contigs did you generate?